A simple guide on how to read and understand the ingredients list (INCI) on the back of your beauty...

-Many balms on the market are predominantly mineral oil based.
+Many balms on the market are predominantly mineral oil-based.
 These may feel comforting on the skin, and indeed perhaps offer some kind of protection if out in harsh elements, but long term they’re not ideal.

 Mineral oil is a petrochemical derived from petroleum, also known as crude oil.
 This fossil fuel is used to make thousands of different things, the by-products of which can often turn up in our beauty products.
-Crude oil in its raw state would of course be bad for our health, however, to be used in a face cream it would have to be of the highest purest grade.
+Crude oil in its raw state would, of course, be bad for our health, however, to be used in a face cream it would have to be of the highest purest grade.
 All contaminants and impurities would be removed, making it pretty safe to put on the skin.
-Mineral oil is occlusive, meaning it becomes a waterproof barrier – ‘locking’ things in, and locking things out.
+Mineral oil is occlusive, meaning it becomes a waterproof barrier – ‘locking’ things in…and locking things out.
 I always joke that it would be great if you were swimming the channel and wanted to protect your skin, or were running the marathon and wanted to avoid skin chafing.
 However it wouldn’t be my choice for much else, it may be ‘safe’ to put on your skin but what else is it actually doing?
-I’d much rather choose something like a beeswax or shea butter that can protect the skin but also add essential fats, vitamins and antioxidants to help heal and calm skin.
+I’d much rather choose something like beeswax or shea butter that can protect the skin but also add essential fats, vitamins and antioxidants to help heal and calm skin.

 There is also that huge issue of sustainability.
 Anything derived from petroleum does not fit within our conscious ethos.
 We prefer to choose balms that are full of sustainably and fairly sourced plant oils and butters.

 Keep these in your kit bag (one in every pocket too!) to heal, calm and soften skin.